 The use of translation memory systems can be particularly successful for the translation of texts which require frequent updates.
 These include websites which have to be partially updated every day and software which often has to be updated once or twice a year.
 It is also a good idea to use translation memory systems when the texts that are to be translated have a high level of repetition, with phrasing which comes up again and again (e.g. in instruction manuals, technical handbooks), or a high level of repetition and similarities with regard to other texts, so that the translation of a text and saving it in a translation memory form the basis for the translation of subsequent, similar texts (e.g. in documentation concerning different types of products produced by a single manufacturer or similar products produced by different manufacturers).

 A translator can only reproduce all the aspects of the original text in his specialist area with the necessary feel for the language when translating into his/her native language.

 Yes.
-KERN employs sworn and authorized translators for this, who attest to the completeness and accuracy of their translation with a stamp.
-Translations must be certified in order to be recognized by public authorities and in court.
+KERN employs sworn and authorized translators for this who attest to the completeness and accuracy of their translation with a stamp.
+Certified translations are required in order to be recognized by public authorities and in court.

 Yes, KERN has translators and interpreters who are authorized to translate and certify documents and/or interpret for public authorities and in court.
 They have sworn a general oath that entitles them to do so.
 The conditions for this authorization are different from one state to another, a prerequisite, however, is a professional qualification as a translator or an interpreter or a qualification gained from a special aptitude test.